ShidongPAN/ShidongPan.github.io/_pages/about.md

   - /about.html
 ---
 # About Me #
-I am Shidong Pan :)
+I am Shidong Pan :) I am on the faculty job market.

-I am a postdoctoral researcher at the Center for Data Science at New York University and the Law School at Columbia University (jointly-affiliated).
+I was a postdoctoral researcher at the Center for Data Science at New York University.
 Before that, I completed my Ph.D. at Australian National University and CSIRO's Data61.<br>

 I am broadly interested in Usable Privacy and Security, Software Engineering, Responsible AI, and Human-Computer Interaction.